Deploy a Performance Monitoring Solution

 We can break down queries into two categories: badly written and highly optimized.
 (Sorry, not sorry).
 Some of you may be thinking, “Hang on, this query is good enough.”
-Why yes, it might be on your test harness, but do you have 1,000+ users ready to test how it scales on that system?
+Why yes, it might be on your test harness, but when it comes to how to improve a database do you have 1,000+ users ready to test how it scales on that system?
 Probably not.
 Do you see why monitoring was the first item on the list now?

 Where high throughput and low latency response times are needed, a good data model and query etiquette are required.
 We have already touched on why Couchbase Enterprise Edition would be a great fit and will be covering Optimizing Indexes next.
 In this section, we will talk about prepared queries.
 It might be something new to you, but it is well worth learning.